 Upon arrival at the Eurotunnel terminal, the first port of call was the Pet Reception Centre, where staff scanned Noggins & Binkles' microchips and checked that the paperwork, which had been duly stamped on arrival at Paris Charles de Gaulle Airport (required at the time of travel), was all in order.
 After less than 15 minutes, Noggins, Binkles and the humans got back in the taxi where they would stay until they arrived at their final destination in London.
 After passing through passport control, the journey on the Eurotunnel is straightforward and involves driving your car (or in Noggins & Binkles' case the taxi) onto the train.
 The journey on the train takes approximately 35 minutes, most of which is spent in the Channel Tunnel.
 Once the train arrives in Folkestone, cars drive off the train and straight on to the M20 motorway, which is approximately a 90 minute drive to central London.
 Don't forget, cars drive on the left in the United Kingdom!

 The Pet Reception at the Eurotunnel terminal in Calais

 All in all, travelling with pets is relatively straightforward provided you do plenty of research and plan the journey well in advance.
 Here at Noggins & Binkles, we think that the best experience is if your furry friends can travel in the cabin with you although, as noted in this post, this is not always possible particularly with some breeds of small dog and larger dogs in addition to country and airline restrictions.
-This post is based on the experience that Noggins & Binkles and their humans had and the information is accurate at the time of travel.
-You should do your own comprehensive research before embarking on any journey with your furry friends.
+This post is based on the experience that Noggins & Binkles and their humans had travelling at the end of 2017 and the information is accurate at the time of travel.
+Since we travelled and the UK left the European Union, some of the paperwork and requirements have changed, so you should do your own comprehensive research before embarking on any journey with your furry friends.